braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/architecture_overview.md

 Braze can pull data from user databases, offline transactions, and data warehouses through our [REST API][4].

 ### Frontend data sources via Braze SDK
 Braze automatically captures first-party data from frontend data sources, such as users' devices, by way of the [Braze SDK][5].
 The SDK handles new (anonymous) users and manages data on their user profile throughout their lifecycle.
-In brief, when fully integrated, the SDK:
-* Collects and syncs user data into a consolidated user profile
-* Automatically collects session data, device info, and push tokens
-* Captures marketing engagement data and custom data specific to your business
-* Is architected for security and penetration tested by third parties
-* Is optimized for low-battery or slow-network devices
-* Supports server-side JWT signatures for added security
-* Has write-only access to your systems (can’t retrieve user data)
-* Powers push notifications, in-app messages, and Content Card messaging channels

 ### Partner integrations
 Braze has over 150 technology partners, which we call "Alloys."
 You can supplement your data feeds through a meaningfully robust network of [interoperable technologies and data APIs.][6]